JoeLorenzo/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+  You might want to use class components when you are using legacy code.

+  You might opt to use class components when you have know the component you will render is updating something.

 - [ ] Name three lifecycle methods and their purposes.

+componentDidMount is called in the initial creation phase of the component. any initial state values should be set in the constructor.

+shouldComponentUpdate is called after the componentDidMount phase when we could use it to change initial component values like useState.

+ componentWillUnmount is the last phase of the react lifecycle and works as a useEffect hook.

 - [ ] What is the purpose of a custom hook?

+They can make our code dry and reusable.

 - [ ] Why is it important to test our apps?

 ## Project Set Up